 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install phpMyAdmin on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
-Install LAMP (Linux, Apache, MariaDB and PHP) server.
+Install LAMP (Linux, Apache, MariaDB, and PHP) server.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install all required PHP modules:
+Also, install all required PHP modules:

-Use this command to install phpmyadmin on Ubuntu 18.04:
+Use this command to install PHPMyAdmin on Ubuntu 18.04:

 Step 4.
 Accessing phpMyAdmin.

-http://your-ip-address/phpmyadmin and your phpmyadmin will ask you for user and password of your mysql installation such as on step 2, you can use root as user and the root mysql password, or any other mysql user/password.
+http://your-server-ip-address/phpmyadmin and your PHPMyAdmin will ask you for the user and password of your MySQL installation such as on step 2, you can use root as user and the root MySQL password, or any other MySQL user/password.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed phpMyAdmin.
 Thanks for using this tutorial for installing phpMyAdmin on Ubuntu 18.04 LTS system.
 For additional help or useful information, we recommend you check the official phpMyAdmin website.